python/cpython/Doc/library/wave.rst

 .. method:: Wave_write.writeframes(data)

    Write audio frames and make sure *nframes* is correct.
-Can raise an exception if a file is not seekable.
+It will raise an error if the output stream is not seekable and the total number of frames that have been written after *data* has been written does not match the previously set value for *nframes*.

    .. versionchanged:: 3.4
       Any :term:`bytes-like object`\ s are now accepted.